tenor-conference/tenor-website/guidelines/hosting_guidelines.md

 TENOR is a scientific conference with a strong focus on computer tools and applications, but also accepts "technology" in a broader sense -- as well as other fields of study in research and artistic domains  (see [Scope](#scope) below).
 The conference also emphasizes music creation and artistic practice, and generally includes a musical program in addition to the scientific/paper tracks.
+TENOR has the ambition to foster a high-level scientific quality and to connect scientific and artistic approaches.
+It aims to be inclusive, supportive and accessible.

 The conference is organized annually since 2015.
 See [https://tenor-conference.org](https://tenor-conference.org).